“I had one year when my community service hours were due

 Check out our impressive list of program advantages.

-Our program is fully, wholly, totally online.
 When you shop and compare, see how other schools define “online.”
 According to Ball State’s definition, the only time you’ll leave your laptop is to complete clinical hours which can be arranged with a nursing professional (preceptor) in your community.

 Get started on the RN to BS track by checking out course work for your degree.
 If you've taken classes at another school, learn about credit requirements for a Ball State degree.